Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 ## Updates

 This post was first written for an old version of the discussed site.
-Since then "[the native web][tnw-io]" made some significant changes after I shared my concerns in private with them.
+Since then, "[the native web][tnw-io]" made some significant changes after I shared my concerns in private with them.
 I will discuss these changes on the [Update Log](#update-log) below.

-The were always fast in their responses and really professional, so please read through the updates, as I try to provide some insights on what happened and hope that we all can learn something from it.
+They were always fast in their responses and really professional, so please read through the updates, as I try to provide some insights on what happened and hope that we all can learn something from it.

 ## Original Post